vkhalighi/maths/_posts/2025-04-19-associativity-in-a-vector-space.md

 space.
 Our goal is justify that $\mathbf{v}_1+\cdots+\mathbf{v}_n$ makes sense.

-We first need to define we mean by the sum
+We first need to define what we mean by the sum
 $\mathbf{v}_1+\cdots+\mathbf{v}_n$.

 {% capture notice-2 %}